 One unit must be Earth and Environmental Science; one unit must be Biology; one unit must be a physical science.
 The physical sciences include Physical Science, Chemistry, or Physics.

-For students entering high school in and after the 2012-2013 school year.
+For students entering high school between 2015 - 2019.
 Each student will need at least 1 World History Course, 1 Civics course, 1 American History course, and 1 social studies elective: